suitcss/suit/packages/stylelint-config-suitcss/README.md

 ## Usage

 Require the config and use it for stylelint's option.
-For example, using the node API approach:
+For example, using the JS API approach:

 ```js
 var fs = require("fs")